The University School

 Mary Hoglund

-Science Instructor
+Science Teacher

 Ms. Mary A. Hoglund is thrilled to join the University School as a science teacher.
 She has been a state-certified mathematics and science teacher for thirty years with experience in middle and high school classrooms in northern California and Pennsylvania.
 Her background includes private, charter and public school settings in urban, suburban and rural districts.
 In addition, she has coached and tutored college students and adults in corporate and educational settings.
 Her engineering career has encompassed electronics, medical devices, web-based services and more.
 With a focus on helping students to achieve short- and long-term college and career goals, Mary encourages a positive and real-world approach to challenging STEM courses.
 She spends her free time gardening, reading, enjoying the Pittsburgh music and theater scene and traveling with her family, half of whom will be starting college this fall!
 You can reach Ms. Hoghlund at mhoglund@universityschoolpgh.org.

-Cameron Bakaj
+Cameron Nickel

-Science Instructor
+Science Teacher

 Leslie Leopold